me3nq/GKP_photon_catalysis/README.md

 # GKP_photon_catalysis
 Series of Python codes written with the Jupyter Notebook that implement StrawberryFields and QuTiP modules to simulate photon catalysis and generate various non-Gaussian quantum states.
 These modules can be installed by following the instructions found at https://strawberryfields.readthedocs.io/en/latest/installing.html and http://qutip.org/docs/latest/installation.html.
 The results of this work are available on ArXiv in the paper "Gottesman-Kitaev-Preskill state preparation by photon catalysis" arXiv:1903.01925v2 - https://arxiv.org/abs/1903.01925v2.

+Note: Some sections in certain codes require modules that are incompatible with others and results in error messages, especially when performing homodyne simulations or generating certain types of plots.
+In this case, re-running the first cell of the notebook prior to running the desired cell fixes the problem in almost every case.
 A brief discription of the codes can be found below:

 "Functions for Quantum Optics" - defines and describes the different functions that are used to define different quantum states and the operations used in the simulations.